Subas-mohanty/Todo-app-in-react/README.md

 ```
 npm run dev
 ```
-5. Open your web browser and go to http://localhost:3000/ to access the application.
+5. Open your web browser and go to http://localhost:5173/ to access the application.

 ## Usage
 - **Add Todo** : Enter a new todo in the input field and press Enter or click on the "Add" button.
-- **Modify Todo** : Double click on a todo to edit its content.
-Press Enter to save the changes.
+- **Modify Todo** : Click on the edit button to edit its content.
+Press the save button to save the changes.
 - **Mark as Completed** : Click on the checkbox next to a todo to mark it as completed.
 - **Delete Todo** : Click on the delete icon next to a todo to delete it from the list.